jeromelesaux/martine/README.md

 ## Options
 ### additionnals options available :
 * -dsk will generate a dsk file and add all amsdos files will be added.
-* -n will remove amsdos headers from the amsdos files
+* -noheader will remove amsdos headers from the amsdos files
-* -f will generate overscan screen amsdos file
+* -fullscreen will generate overscan screen amsdos file
-* -p will generate a CPC plus screen amsdos file
+* -plus will generate a CPC plus screen amsdos file
-* -h will generate sprite of x pixel high
+* -height will generate sprite of x pixel high
-* -w will generate sprite of x pixel wide
+* -width will generate sprite of x pixel wide
-* -s to define the byte token will be replace the byte token in the ascii files
+* -statement to define the byte token will be replace the byte token in the ascii files
-* -a to set the algorithm to downsize the image
+* -algo to set the algorithm to downsize the image
-* -m to define the screen mode 0,1,2
+* -mode  to define the screen mode 0,1,2
-* -o to set the output directory (is not exists, martine will create the folder).
+* -out to set the output directory (is not exists, martine will create the folder).
 * -z compress the image .scr / .win (not overscan) using the algorithm.
 * -zigzag will generate data output as zigzag.
 * -scanlinesequence will generate the lines following the input sequence such as 0,7,1,2,3,4,5,6 for instance.